LexiFramness/120-work/hw-11/readme.md

 I decided to create a canvas in which there are multiple balls generated, each with their own random color, bouncing around the screen.

 # Problems
-I did not run into any problems this week, that I wasn't able to solve myself, just by rereading through my code, and breaking down where the code was broken.
+I did not run into any problems this week.